 The Reading National Laboratory is ten-story building, a third of which is below ground to reduce its visible mass, topped with a triple-height curved aluminium roof to hide the substantial plant.
-On the third floor is a perfectly symmetrical classroom furnished with white tiles, white walls, and a whiteboard directly in the centre of the back wall.
+On the third floor is a perfectly symmetrical classroom furnished with white tiles, white walls, and a whiteboard directly in the center of the back wall.
 The tables, chairs, and toys are all colour coded.
 In the distance, there is the faint sound of the hum of equipment.
 It is the first dark morning of September.

 TEACHER: Today, we’re going to play a game of ‘Snap’.
 Now, I’m going to lay down two cards in front of each of you, and if they match you say “snap”.
 Each time you get a match, I’ll give you a sticker to put on your sheet, and the winner will be the first person to collect all ten stars.

 CHILD #1: I’ve played this before!